Envirometrix/PredictiveSoilMapping/07-Soil_organic_carbon.md

 ## Introduction

 This chapter was prepared as supplementary material for the @sanderman2018soil article.
 It explains how to map Soil Organic Carbon Stocks (OCS) using soil samples (point data).
 It also demonstrates derivation of values at both the site level (per profile) and by using raster calculus (per pixel).
 We then illustrate how to estimate total OCS for any area of interest (which can be a field plot, farm and/or administrative region).
-For an introduction to soil mapping using Machine Learning Algorithms refer to section \@ref(soilmapping-using-mla).
+For an introduction to soil mapping using Machine Learning Algorithms refer to chapter \@ref(soilmapping-using-mla).
 To access the ISRIC global compilation of soil profiles referenced here please refer to: [http://www.isric.org/explore/wosis](http://www.isric.org/explore/wosis).

 ## Measurement and derivation of soil organic carbon

 Carbon below ground can be organic or non-organic/ mineral (usually carbonates and bicarbonates) i.e. CaCO$_3$ in the rocks.
 Organic carbon stocks below ground (0–2 m) in terrestrial ecosystems consist of two major components:

 1. Living organism biomass i.e. mainly:
-    * Plant roots,
+  - Plant roots,
-    * Microbial biomass [@xu2013global],
+  - Microbial biomass [@xu2013global],
 2. Plant and animal residues at various stages of decomposition (organic matter).

 @xu2013global estimated that total global microbial biomass is about 17 Pg C, which is only about 2% of the total for organic matter.
 Therefore, the amounts of C in microbial biomass can reasonably be considered negligible, in comparison to the total C stock.
 However, if one includes all living organisms, and especially tree roots, then the portion of total C found in living organisms could be more significant, especially in areas under dense forests.